tu-delft-library/il-master-thesis-guide/book/1b-formulate-research-question.md

 Another possible research question could be:
 - **“How does inkless printing by optical technology influence the energy consumption of the printing industry?”**

+Want to learn more about how to get started with conceptmapping?
+Have a look at <a href="https://www.youtube.com/watch?v=v_8rNiW4A9A" target=_blank>this video about concept mapping</a>

+## Step 2: Further Specifying Your Question
-An information search question can get too complex to solve at once.
-To create more structure and make the question more manageable, it can be helpful to divide it into sub-questions.
-In order to answer the information search question “How can the print quality of inkless printing be improved by using optical technology?”, you should formulate a number of sub-questions to further specify your search
+To further specify your question and make it more manageable, it can be helpful to divide it into sub-questions.
+In order to answer the information search question “How can the print quality of inkless printing be improved by using optical technology?”, you should formulate a number of sub-questions to further specify your search:

 | Question | Explanation | Example |
 |----------|-------------|---------|